chanzuckerberg/chalice-app-template/README.md

 [other AWS event sources](http://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html).
-If the built-in event handlers are not sufficient, you could also consider using the [Domovoi project](https://github.com/kislyuk/domovoi), which builds upon Chalice to handle many other event source configurations (but is not currently compatible with the Terraform/CloudFormation workflow shown here).
+If the built-in event handlers are not sufficient, you could also consider using the [Domovoi project](https://github.com/kislyuk/domovoi), which builds upon Chalice to handle many other event source configurations (but is not currently compatible with the Terraform workflow shown here).

 ## Monitoring your app
 Lambda is automatically set up to emit logs to